Contextual AI prompts drove 941 interactions across 373 students in Summer 2025 REAL CHEM.

 Problem

-We observed that students often needed help but weren't seeking it at the right moment, which led to low engagement with support overall.
-That shaped our initial hypothesis: If support became easier to access in the learning moment, engagement might improve.
+Students often needed help but weren't seeking it at the right moment — leading to low engagement with support overall.
+If support became easier to access in the learning moment, engagement might improve.

 We considered two directions, then moved forward with DOT as an in-course AI tutor — it could provide contextual support directly inside the learning flow.
 Since it already knew what page the student was on, students could ask page-specific questions without reconstructing context somewhere else.